 In September 2011, St. Paul the Apostle Catholic School was designated as a National Blue Ribbon School based on our academic achievement.
 Students, teachers, staff and parents all worked very hard for this prestigious award!
 This level of academic excellence is a community accomplishment.
 It is the partnership between parents, students, teachers and parish community that helps our students to learn by supporting high expectations and providing a quality Catholic learning environment.

-The original school housed approximately 260 students shortly after it's creation in 1926.
-Following two editions in the late 1950's and early 1960's, the number of students greatly increased to 500 students where it remains today.
-Most recently, in 1996, a new media center, science lab, and band/music room were added allowing the school to continue to meet the needs of today's education setting.
+The original school housed approximately 260 students shortly after its creation in 1926.
+Following two editions in the late 1950's and early 1960's, the number of students greatly increased to approximately 450 students where it remains today.
+Updates in 1996 included a new media center, science lab, and band/music room were added allowing the school to continue to meet the needs of today's education setting.
+In 2018 an elevator, security entrance, electrical system, theater sound system and updated bathrooms were added through a capital campaign.